Dheeru-Manchikanti/E-commerce/README.md

 1. Clone or download this repository
 2. Place it in your XAMPP htdocs folder
 3. Import the database.sql file into your MySQL server
-4. Import the sql/user_tables.sql file to add user authentication functionality
-5. Configure database settings in includes/config.php
+4. Configure database settings in includes/config.php
-6. Access the site at http://localhost/Ecommerce/
+5. Access the site at http://localhost/Ecommerce/
-7. Access the admin panel at http://localhost/Ecommerce/admin/
+6. Access the admin panel at http://localhost/Ecommerce/admin/
    - Username: admin
    - Password: admin123